ABurlet/nopCommerce-QA/README.md

 When beginning automation, I discovered that nopCommerce uses reCAPTCHA on critical flows.
 Cypress cannot bypass reCAPTCHA, so automated e2e and performance testing is not doable on that application.
 To complete the automation portion of the capstone, I selected the Broadleaf Commerce Demo site https://demo.broadleafcommerce.org.

-This application allowed me to automate:
+Broadleaf Commerce allowed full automation of:
 -E2E checkout flow
--Add items to Cart
+-Add items to cart
--Remove items from Cart
+-Remove items from cart
 -Guest Checkout
--Filling the shipping, billing, address and email forms -The payment step
+-Filling shipping, billing, and email forms
+-Payment navigation
--Confirmation page assertion
+-Confirmation page validation
--Performance test with navigation Timing API -Accessibility test using a11y plugin
+-Performance test with Navigation Timing API -Accessibility testing using cypress axe plugin
--API tests using Cypress request
+-API verification using cy.request()

-All Cypress tests are located in the /cypress/e2e/ file located inside of the broadleafCypressTests folder.
+All automated tests are located inside /cypress/e2e/broadleafCypressTests/ folder.

 **Automated tests implemented with Broadleaf**